 Learn how to open images, including raw files, JPEGs and TIFFs, directly into Photoshop's amazingly powerful image editing plugin known as Camera Raw.

-So far in this series on getting our images into Photoshop, we've learned how to set Photoshop as our default image editor in both Windows and Mac.
+So far in this series on getting our images into Photoshop, we've learned how to set Photoshop as our default image editor.
 We learned how to open images from within Photoshop itself.
 And we learned how to open images into Photoshop using Adobe Bridge.

 Yet even though Photoshop is still the world's most powerful and popular image editor, times have changed.
 These days, especially if you're a photographer, you're less likely to open your images into Photoshop itself (at least initially) and more likely to open them into Photoshop's image editing plugin, Camera Raw.